BibleGet-I-O/bibleget-wordpress/readme.txt

 == Changelog ==

+= 6.6 =
+* Fix sanitization function which was failing in some cases

 = 6.5 =
 * Fix error message : Illegal string offset 'PARAGRAPHSTYLES_FONTFAMILY' in options.php
 * Fix typo in PHP get_option function